Sri Lanka Podujana Peramuna

-The party is led by former President of Sri Lanka Mahinda Rajapaksa.
+The party was formed as a result of a split from the Sri Lanka Freedom Party (SLFP), a centre-left, Sinhalese nationalist, and post-colonial party.
+The SLPP borrowed some elements of the SLFP ideology but not its economic outlook, and is opposed to federalism in Sri Lanka.
+The party is led by Mahinda Rajapaksa, former president of Sri Lanka.
 Sagara Kariyawasam is the general secretary of the party.
-G. L. Peiris was formerly the chairman of the party before defecting from it to form the Freedom People's Congress.
+G. L. Peiris was formerly the chairman of the party before defecting to form the Freedom People's Congress.